Avakado/Avakado/README.md

-# Hi there 👋 this is Michael!
+# Hi there 👋 this is Michael

-_I am Software Engineer from Kharkiv, Ukraine_ <br>
+_I am Software Engineer from Kharkiv, Ukraine🇺🇦_ <br>

- Passionate about smart city technologies, ai, big data.
+- Passionate about smart city technologies, ai, big data.
 Have a bunch of expirience with differnts domains and positions since 2016.
 Most of my career I worked in a scrum teams, which I am very pleased with.
 I like freedom in actions and in choosing technology or approaches.<br>
-:ocean:In Free time I am: Traveling lover, cycling racer, snowboard rider, ecological+urbanism liker
+- In Free time I am: Traveling lover, cycling racer, snowboard rider, ecological+urbanism liker

 [Email](mailto:okidoki9710@gmail.com) / [Website](https://plantago.com.ua/) / [LinkedIn](https://www.linkedin.com/in/michael-kuzmin/) / [Telegram](https://t.me/chainlinexxx) /